admataz/blockstatic/readme.md

 `blockstatic.compilePage( options, cb )` - Compile a specific json object structure that contains all the page information into a static html page

-`blockstatic.indexPages(inputPath, outputPath, cb)` - generates an index for a directory containing content
+`blockstatic.indexPages(inputPath, outputPath, limit, cb)` - generates an index for a directory containing content

 `blockstatic.loadDataObjectList(docs, cb)` - get a list/object of json document paths and turn them into a compiled objects